simplex-chat/simplex-chat/blog/20240314-simplex-chat-v5-6-quantum-resistance-signal-double-ratchet-algorithm.md

 - NaCL library with cryptobox and secretbox constructions that combine X25519 Diffie-Helman key agreement with Salsa20 encryption and Poly1305 authentication.
 We use cryptobox to encrypt messages in two of three encryption layers and secretbox to encrypt files.
 - Streamlined NTRU Prime algorithm for quantum resistant key agreement that we used in the protocol for linking mobile app with desktop, and now added to Signal (double ratchet) algorithm, as explained below.

-Without DJB's work the world would have been in a much worse place privacy- and security-wise - thank you and congratulations on the International Mathematics Day.
+Without DJB's work the world would have been in a much worse place privacy- and security-wise.

-TODO: insert DJB photo?
+Daniel, we are really grateful for the work you do - thank you, and congratulations on the International Mathematics Day!

 ## End-to-end encryption security: attacks and defence

 End-to-end encryption is offered by many messaging apps and protocols, but the security of different implementations are not the same.
 While many users know about the importance of forward secrecy - the quality of end-to-end encryption that preserves security of the encryption of the past and future messages, even if the keys used to encrypt some of the messages were compromised - there are many other qualities that protect from different attacks.
 Here I provide the overview of these attacks and the properties of end-to-end encryption schemes that mitigate these attacks.

-### Attacks based on message size - mitigated by padding messages to a fixed size
+### 1. Compromised message size - mitigated by padding messages to a fixed block size

 While the content encryption is the most important, concealing the actual message size is almost as important for several reasons: